pkerpedjiev/emptypipes/_drafts/2015-10-15-kings-jewels.md

 gets skewed right and your chances of picking the second and third best jewels also significantly increase.

-We're after the best, however.
+You're after the best, however.
 From the histogram above, it's hard to see how many we have to see and discard before we maximize our chances of picking the best jewel.
 For that we can either run a simulation with lots of jewels and lots of iterations.
 Or we can run simulations for increasing numbers of jewels and plot how many we have to look at, to maximize our chances of getting the best:

 <hr>
-<div id="kj-regression-area" ></div>
+<div id="kj-regression-area" style="width: 400px; margin-left: auto; margin-right: auto;"></div>
 <hr>

 What this chart shows is that the number of we have to look at and throw out to